Trikzon/crea-rs/README.md

 So, this is the simplest way I could think up to get this all working.

 If you know of a simpler way this could be done, please submit an issue, and we can discuss it.

+## How do I use it?
+just don't yet... it's practically just a main function at this point